fluxcd/website/content/en/flux/flux-e2e.md

 ---

 {{% alert color="warning" title="Disclaimer" %}}
-Note that this guide has not been updated since more than a year ago, it does not address `OCIRepository`, and needs to be refreshed for Flux 2.0.0.
+Note that this guide has not been updated since more than a year ago.
+It does not address `OCIRepository`, needs review in consideration of Flux v2.0.0, and likely needs to be refreshed.

 Expect this doc to receive an overhaul soon.
 {{% /alert %}}